AlexanderHarrison/tf_murty/README.md

     - Make sure tf fuses gpu wrapper
     - Profile gpu version -> micro optimizations
     - Use PGO for PTX and/or futhark compilation
+    - (?)
+Allow multiple matrices to be solved in parallel